Resources will be added to as time allows.

 Say you want Gardasil’s vaccine data sheet.
 You might go to Google advanced search (New Zealand sites), put Medsafe in the top box, and Gardasil® data sheet in the phrase box.
 Hit enter on your keyboard.

-When I did this, Google presented me with two entries, one for a consent form:
+When I did this resource page, Google presented me with two entries, one for

-When you read these sites, remember that their primary aim is to make you feel that everything they say is all you need to know, and that only consulting with a doctor results in a proper decision.
+When you read sites which promote vaccines, remember that their primary aim is to make you feel that everything they say is all you need to know, and that only consulting with a doctor results in a proper decision.
 The Gardasil® site contains this statement: “All decisions regarding GARDASIL® must be made with a healthcare provider.”
 That is not true.
 You are perfectly capable of making a decision in your own head without reference to any healthcare provider.

 Read the pro vaccine material very carefully, watching the language being used.
 Look for emotional blackmail, inverted phrasing, and message framing.
 Be very aware of the fishhooks.
 Look at who has vested interests, and what they might be as part of that process.
 Most pro vaccine people genuinely believe vaccination is the right thing, and don’t see that the contracts they sign which are essentially “be pro vaccine or else”, or money they or their medical schools receive from vaccine manufacturers, compromise them, or are a sign of vested interests.
 None the less, they won’t talk about it. ://www.cbsnews.com/stories/2008/07/25/cbsnews_investigates/main4296175.shtml .
 The same applies to “anti-vaccine” material.